 Hair loss may occur because of various situations or medical factors.
-The term “traction alopecia” refers to hair loss induced by a person who pulls frequently on the hair.
-The same mechanical loss of hair can be induced by extreme force from a hair style such as corn rows or pony tails.
-Generally hair styles do not induce the loss of hair by themselves but if coupled with weak roots can contribute to mild baldness.
-Medical treatments such as chemotherapy or radiation, which severely weakens the body, is usually responsible for rapid and severe hair loss and may result in complete baldness.
+The term "Traction Alopecia" refers to hair loss induced by a person who pulls frequently on the hair.
+The same loss of hair can be induced by extreme force from a hairstyle such as cornrows or ponytails.
+Generally, hairstyles do not cause the loss of hair by themselves but if coupled with weak roots can contribute to mild baldness.
+Medical treatments such as chemotherapy or radiation, which severely weakens the body, are usually responsible for rapid and severe hair loss and may result in complete baldness.
 The hair often returns after the treatment stops.
-Individuals with hyperthyroidism also complain of patchy hair loss on the head, arms and legs.
+Individuals with hyperthyroidism also complain of patchy hair loss on the head, arms, and legs.
 Malnutrition, specifically lack of protein in the diet, often leads to thinning hair.
-Hair requires extensive protein use so without proper nutrition, the body cannot manufacture hair.
-Overweight patients with poor leg circulation also notice hair loss near the ankles.
-Lastly, fungus infections of the hair follicle, called folliculitis, and ringworm infection of the scalp cause production of brittle hair that falls out easily.
+Hair requires extensive protein use so without proper nutrition, the body cannot grow hair.
+Lastly, fungus infections of the hair follicle called folliculitis and ringworm infection of the scalp cause production of brittle hair that falls out easily.

-If genetic, an individual cannot prevent against hair loss.
+If genetic, an individual cannot prevent hair loss.
 Male pattern baldness, originally believed to be passed down from the mother's grandfather, actually is contributed to by both parents.
-Maintaining a protein rich diet and general health can reduce the occurrence of hair loss with old age.
-Some studies show that exercise may also increases the rate of hair growth.
+Maintaining a protein-rich diet and general health can reduce the occurrence of hair loss with old age.
+Some studies show that exercise may also increase the rate of hair growth.

 Forms of hair loss related to diet or medical treatment usually reverse when the circumstances stop.
 Patients undergoing cancer treatment should ask their doctor if the medications will contribute to hair loss.
 Other problems such as fungal infections require anti-fungal drugs to kill the organism.
 Normal hair growth usually returns once the treatment is finished.
-A few new drugs for men that promote hair growth and reduce loss are, finasteride, propeica, and minoxidil.
-Women have their own set of hair treatment drugs which are, finasteride, aldactone, and tagamet.
+A few new drugs for men that promote hair growth and reduce loss are finasteride, Propecia, and minoxidil.
+Women have their own set of hair treatment drugs which are, finasteride, Aldactone, and Tagamet.
 Both men and women may opt for surgical hair restoration which transplants another person's hair or an individual's own hair to the bald area.
-Non-surgical hair replacement, such as wigs, are also extremely common and may be the most affordable alternative.
+Non-surgical hair replacements, such as wigs, are also extremely common and might be the most affordable alternative.